calcode/calcode.github.io/_posts/2022-02-17-landtech-product-roadmaps.md

 4. Consulted and collaborated with product managers on the changes
 5. Updated the company, and produced guidance

-**How does our product roadmap look now?**
+**How does our product roadmap look today?**

 - Organised using now / next / later so people know when things will begin
-- Updated titles to reflect customer value
+- Updated titles to be clear on the value to customers
 - Aligned to objectives
 - Added consistent descriptions
 - Statuses provided (new idea, candidate, discovery, delivery, shipped etc)
 - Indicative release window (eg. Q4, or March 2022) on the card
+- Consistent level of granularity between items
 - Linked to opportunity assessments (an assessment of the value of the idea)

 Here is the internal product roadmap format...